 Project update: The City has selected E.T.
 MacKenzie Company to demolish the two buildings.
-City Council will act on the contract on June 17, 2013.
-If approved, demolition would occur in July and the the site restoration would be complete in August, 2013.
+City Council approved the contract on June 17, 2013.
+Demolition and site restoration was completed in August, 2013.

 The City of Ann Arbor Flood Mitigation Plan, approved March 2007, recommends development of a comprehensive Floodplain Ordinance to accomplish numerous recommendations from the Plan.
 The City Planning Commission (CPC) passed a resolution on May 1, 2007 directing staff to draft a floodplain management ordinance for consideration by a CPC committee.
 City staff and the CPC committee have gone through several drafts and are currently working with the City Attorneys Office to finalize a draft before starting the public review process.